 "But she's just had such an impact on people's lives that they feel like they know her so intimately, and it's like a celebrity, and finally getting to see them in person, and you're like, 'Oh my God!
 They're real!'"

 Local businesses and the zoo have cashed in as well, creating #TeamFiona apparel, limited-edition ice cream and even, of course, beer.
-The zoo has made almost $500,00 in licensing agreements, with most of that money going to hippo veterinary care, medical supplies and habitat improvements.
-Overall, the zoo reported to NPR that it estimates Fiona has brought in between $2 million and $3 million to the city.
+The zoo made nearly $500,000 in licensing agreements last year, with most of that money going to hippo veterinary care, medical supplies and habitat improvements.
+In early 2018, the zoo reported to NPR that it estimates Fiona has brought in between $2 million and $3 million to the city.

 Fiona also has raised awareness of hippos in general, according to the zoo.
 While hippo populations are not considered endangered, they are considered an "indicator species," according to Jessye Wojtusik, a scientist with Cincinnati Zoo's Center for Conservation and Research of Endangered Wildlife.